Roman Catholic relief bills: Background to Pitt

-1793 Act
+Roman Catholic Relief Act 1793

 The king received the Catholics, and William Pitt and Dundas, the Home Secretary, warned the Irish junta that the time for concessions had come, and that if rebellion broke out in Ireland, Protestant ascendency would not be supported by British arms.
 And then these Protestants, whom FitzGibbon and the viceroy painted as ready to die rather than yield quietly, gave way.
-The Roman Catholic Relief Act 1793 was enacted, giving the Catholics the parliamentary and municipal franchise, and admitting them to the university and to office.
+The Roman Catholic Relief Act 1793 (33 Geo.
+3. c.
+21 (I)) was enacted, giving the Catholics the parliamentary and municipal franchise, and admitting them to the university and to office.
 They were still excluded from Parliament in the sense that the oath required before taking a seat was repugnant to them, and from the higher offices, and from being king's counsel, but in all other respects they were placed on a level with Protestants.
-In the Commons Foster spoke and voted against the Bill.
+In the House of Commons Foster spoke and voted against the bill.
 In the Lords, though not opposing it, FitzGibbon spoiled the effect of the concession by a bitter speech, and by having an Act passed declaring the Catholic convention illegal, and prohibiting all such conventions, Catholic or otherwise, in the future.

 Relief from so many disabilities left the Catholics almost free.
 Few of them were affected by exclusion from the higher offices, fewer still by exclusion from the inner Bar; and liberal Protestants would always be found ready to voice Catholic interests in Parliament if they owed their seats to Catholic votes.
 Besides, in the better temper of the times, it was certain that these last relics of the penal code would soon disappear.
 Meantime what was needed was a sympathetic and impartial administration of the law.
 But with FitzGibbon the guiding spirit of Irish government this was impossible.
 The grandson of a Catholic peasant, he hated Catholics and seized upon every occasion to cover them and their religion with insults.
 Autocratic and overbearing, he commanded rather than persuaded, and since he became attorney-general in 1783, his influence in Irish government was immense.
 His action on the regency question in 1789 procured him the special favour of the king and of Pitt, and he became a peer and Lord Chancellor.
 It was one of the anomalies of the Irish constitution that a change of measures did not involve a change of men, and hence the viceroy and the chief secretary, who had opposed all concessions to Catholics, were retained in office, and FitzGibbon was still left as if to prevent further concessions and to nullify what had been done.